2025 Samoan general election: Aftermath

 During a post-election rally, where FAST was celebrating the results, party leader Schmidt called for unity and stated it was time for a government "led by God".
 He appealed to Malielegaoi and Mata‘afa to support a FAST government.
 The HRPP claimed the results were influenced by bribery and pledged to challenge them in court.
 Malielegaoi stated that his party was surprised by the early results and alleged that "voters are no longer looking ahead to the future, but are only looking at the money that is being given to them the night before elections".

 Mata‘afa conceded the election and congratulated FAST.
 She urged the incoming government to prioritise passing a National budget.
 Mata‘afa attributed the SUP's defeat to only having been founded shortly before the election and mentioned that many of the party's candidates also had to fulfil their duties as cabinet ministers.
 After the election, Fiu Ponifasio Vasa, who ran as an independent, joined FAST, increasing the party's seat share to 31.
 The O le Ao o le Malo swore in the 18th Parliament on 16 September, after which Schmidt assumed office as prime minister.
 Auapaʻau Mulipola Aloitafua, who served as deputy speaker in the previous parliament, became speaker.
 Toelupe Poumulinuku Onesemo became deputy prime minister and, per an arrangement, is expected to hold the post until midway through the parliamentary term in 2028, when Finance Minister Mulipola Anarosa Ale Molioʻo succeeds him.

+Eight unsuccessful candidates filed electoral petitions against their victorious opponents, alleging that they had engaged in corrupt practices.
+Four petitions were submitted by HRPP candidates, three by FAST, and one by an independent.
+One petition, which was filed by the HRPP's Mulipola Leiataualesa Laki against Speaker Aloitafua, was withdrawn before court hearings commenced.
+Three other complainants, including former Speaker Masipau, also withdrew their petitions.
+In late November, the electoral court ruled that FAST MP and cabinet minister Seve Teʻi Fuimaono, along with petitioner Leaʻana Ronnie Posini, were guilty of corruption charges.
+The ruling triggered a by-election in the Safata 1 constituency.
+Deputy Prime Minister Onesemo was convicted of bribery in March 2026.
+His election to the Falealili 1 seat was subsequently voided, resulting in a by-election in the constituency.

+On 21 July 2026, the OEC issued a public notice, instructing all 6,716 registered electors who did not vote in the general election to report to its office in Mulinuʻu and explain their reasons for not participating.
+The OEC also requested they supply official documents and written explanations to prove they had a valid excuse.